Welcome

 or the ship could accelerate forever and reach an uncontrollable speed.

-#![allow(unused)] fn main() { extern crate bevy; extern crate avian2d; use bevy::prelude::*; use avian2d::prelude::*; #[derive(Component)] struct Player; fn control_player( keyboard_input: Res<ButtonInput<KeyCode>>, mut player: Query< ( &Transform, &mut AngularVelocity, &mut LinearVelocity, &Children, ), With<Player>, >, mut visibility: Query<&mut Visibility>, ) -> Result { let Ok((transform, mut angular_velocity, mut linear_velocity, children)) = player.single_mut() else { // No player at the moment, skip control logic return Ok(()); }; if keyboard_input.pressed(KeyCode::KeyA) { angular_velocity.0 += 0.2; } if keyboard_input.pressed(KeyCode::KeyD) { angular_velocity.0 -= 0.2; } if keyboard_input.pressed(KeyCode::KeyW) { linear_velocity.0 += transform.local_y().xy() * 2.0; linear_velocity.0 = linear_velocity.0.clamp_length_max(200.0); *visibility.get_mut(children[0])? = Visibility::Visible; } else { visibility .get_mut(children[0])? .set_if_neq(Visibility::Hidden); } Ok(()) } }
+#![allow(unused)] fn main() { extern crate bevy; extern crate avian2d; use bevy::prelude::*; use avian2d::prelude::*; #[derive(Component)] struct Player; fn control_player( keyboard_input: Res<ButtonInput<KeyCode>>, mut player: Query< ( &Transform, &mut AngularVelocity, &mut LinearVelocity, &Children, ), With<Player>, >, mut visibility: Query<&mut Visibility>, ) -> Result { let Ok((player_transform, mut angular_velocity, mut linear_velocity, children)) = player.single_mut() else { // No player at the moment, skip control logic return Ok(()); }; if keyboard_input.pressed(KeyCode::KeyA) { angular_velocity.0 += 0.2; } if keyboard_input.pressed(KeyCode::KeyD) { angular_velocity.0 -= 0.2; } if keyboard_input.pressed(KeyCode::KeyW) { let forward = player_transform.local_y(); linear_velocity.0 += forward.xy() * 2.0; linear_velocity.0 = linear_velocity.0.clamp_length_max(300.0); *visibility.get_mut(children[0])? = Visibility::Visible; } else { visibility .get_mut(children[0])? .set_if_neq(Visibility::Hidden); } Ok(()) } }

 With that done, we can now remove the move_player